tobilobasalawu/Ocean-Vault/README.md

 ## Overview
 Ocean Vault is a full-stack banking application that provides users with secure banking services.
 The application is built using modern web technologies and aims to provide a seamless and intuitive user experience.

+## Important Notice
+Currently, Appwrite is experiencing technical difficulties, which may affect the sign-in/sign-up functionality of the application.
+If you encounter issues with authentication, please try again later.

 ## Features
 - User authentication (sign-in/sign-up)
 - Account management (create, view, and manage bank accounts)
-- Transactions (deposit, withdraw, and transfer funds)
+- Transactions (transfer funds)
 - Real-time balance updates
 - Transaction history
 - Secure data storage and encryption